tmarquart/pysigil/docs/integration.md

 Fully merged prefs:
 `SIGIL_MYPKG_DB_HOST (env) → ./settings.ini (project) → ~/.config/mypkg/settings.ini (user) → your defaults.ini.`

+Need machine-specific values?
+The default policy also includes an optional `user-local` layer.
+It lives alongside the regular user file but is named per host and is handy for paths or secrets that shouldn't roam between machines.
+If you don't need that separation simply ignore it—`pysigil` works fine without the extra file.

 No boiler-plate: call `get_setting()` / `set_setting()` from anywhere in your code.

 User tooling already works: